jacobdwatters/Flag4j/README.md

 # Flag4j
 Flag4j is a fast linear algebra library for Java and provides operations and linear algebra routines for real/complex sparse/dense tensors, matrices, and vectors.

+## State of Project as of 6-30-2023
-Flag4j is currently in the initial steps of development.
+Flag4j is currently in the final steps of development before an initial beta release.
+Nearly all features have been fully implimented or at least have a rudimentary beta implementation.
+There is still some work to be done for sparse tensors and matrices.
+Once that has been completed, a beta release will be immenent.
 ___

 ## Planed Features and Functionality